ffbeast/ffbeast.github.io/docs/en/connection_odrive.md

 ### 3xSN74hc165

-There is support of extension board that you can purchase at Aliexpress.
+There is support of extension board that you can purchase on Aliexpress.

 [<img src="../../assets/images/wiring/sn74HC165.jpg" width="360">](../../assets/images/wiring/sn74HC165.jpg)